LiamLlamazares/math_blog/_posts/2022-05-28-Martingales-to-Banach-spaces.md

 -   $\mathbb{E}\zl \norm{M(T)}^2\zr <\infty$

 Where we recall from the previous post that $\hat{L}^p$ symbolizes that
-$M$ may not be separately valued and only have integrable norm .That said, the same reasoning shows that the above result also holds true for the integrable $L^p$ spaces.
+$M$ may not be separately valued and only have an integrable norm.
+That said, the same reasoning shows that the above result also holds for the integrable $L^p$ spaces.

 A useful space of Martingales is as follows